Evaluating the Alignment Between GeoAI Explanations and Domain Knowledge in Satellite-Based Flood Mapping: Results

 Fig. \ref{fig5} shows a scatter plot of IoU and alignment score to further examine their relationship in flooded urban area mapping.
-In Fig. \ref{fig5}, no clear correlation between IoU and alignment score was observed across the three regions, which indicates that these two metrics capture different aspects of model performance.
-Therefore, this suggests that when a high alignment score with a specific reference explanation is required, both a high IoU and a high alignment score can be used as criteria for model selection for deployment to support real-world decision-making.
-The procedure for applying the ADAGE framework using alignment scores is further discussed in the Discussion section.
+In Fig. \ref{fig5}, no clear correlation between IoU and alignment score was observed across the three regions, suggesting that the two metrics may capture different aspects of model behavior.
+Therefore, when deployment requires a high degree of alignment with a specific reference explanation, both IoU and the alignment score should be considered during model selection.
+The procedure for using alignment scores in the ADAGE framework is further discussed in the Discussion section.